 8. How do I know what treats are best for me?

-Everyone’s body reacts differently, so it’s important to monitor your blood sugar levels after eating.
-Test your blood sugar to see how certain treats affect you, and work with your healthcare provider or dietitian to tailor your treat choices to your personal needs.
+Test your blood sugar 1-2 hours after eating to see how certain treats affect you.
+Keep a food journal to track patterns, and work with your dietitian to tailor recommendations to your body.

 9. Can I eat chocolate with gestational diabetes?